Father/son fishing day yields monster White Sturgeon on the fraser river, canada!

 Adam and his father Cliff had booked a Fraser River Sturgeon fishing trip with us.
 Being from New York this was something very different and exciting for them.
 They arrived at the dock at 8:30 AM.
 After boarding our 21 foot CustomWeld jet boat we headed upstream from the Mission marina.
 The Fraser river was looking just great.
 Better than it really should be for May 21.
 There was very little debris in the river and it had a touch of green.
+A low snow pack and cooler weather enabled such prime conditions to exist.
 Weather conditions were overcast, cool and breezy.
 For Sturgeon fishing this tends to be very good for big fish.

 Sturgeon Fishing Packages with lodging always book well in advance!